Kotlin/dokka/docs/topics/dokka-migration.md

 In large projects, Dokka can consume a significant amount of memory to generate documentation.
 This issue can be due to Gradle's memory allocation limits, and Dokka's processing of large volumes of data, among other factors.

-When Dokka generation runs out of memory, Gradle throws exceptions like `java.lang.OutOfMemoryError: Metaspace`.
+When Dokka generation runs out of memory, the build fails, and Gradle can throw exceptions like `java.lang.OutOfMemoryError: Metaspace`.

 Active efforts are underway to improve Dokka's performance, although Gradle limitations exist.